doseyg/ioc-hunt/doc/run_remote_tasks.md

 ### -httpOutputUrl <URL>
 This isn't fully supported.
 Tells the task to write output to a URL.
 The URL is inserted into http://$httpOutputUrl/?task_process_scan=$urloutput.
 You'll probably need to edit code for this to work how you want.
 SSL and TLS are not supported.

+### -useWMI (DEFAULT)
+Use WMI to execute remote commands.
+This flag is assumed if you don't specify a different method.

 ### -usePsExec
 Use PsExec to execute remote commands instead of WMI.
 PsExec.exe must be in the dependencies folder.

+### -useWinRM
+Use WinRM to execute remote commands instead of WMI.

 ### -useSSH
 Use SSH to execute remote commands instead of WMI.
 For Linux and Cisco devices.
 Posh-SSH must be installed.